utshomax/postman-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 1. For both Microsoft AD FS 2.0 and 3.0, restart the Active Directory Federation Services (`adfssrv`) service.

     > If you're using Microsoft AD FS 3.0 you only need to restart the Active Directory Federation Services (`adfssrv`) service on your Microsoft AD FS 3.0 servers, not the WAP servers.

+### Submit Identity Provider details

+After the setup, submit your Identity Provider's details to Postman.

+1. Download the Federation Metadata XML file from Microsoft AD FS.
+You can often find this file at: `https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml`.
+1. In Postman, upload the Federation Metadata XML file under **Identity provider metadata** file.
+Or, you can enter the **SSO URL**, **Identity provider issuer**, and **X.509 Certificate** individually under **Identity provider details**.
+1. Select **Save Authentication** in Postman.